rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/PermissionsGroup.md

 - BACKUP_V2 - Represents the set of permissions required for immutable backup V2
  operations.
 These permissions are applicable to the cloud native SQL DB and SQL MI features.
+- CLOUD_CLUSTER_ES - Represents the set of permissions required for Cloud Cluster ES operation.
+These permissions are applicable to the cloud native protection feature.